yuukiii/examples/kafka-streams/README.md

 The code in this repository requires Apache Kafka 0.10.0+ because from this point onwards Kafka includes its [Kafka Streams](https://github.com/apache/kafka/tree/trunk/streams) library.
+See [Version Compatibility Matrix](#version-compatibility) for further details, as different branches of this repository may have different Kafka requirements.

 **When using the `master` branch:** The `master` branch typically requires the latest `trunk` version of Apache Kafka (cf. `kafka.version` in [pom.xml](pom.xml) for details).
 The following instructions will build and locally install